brootware/sitemon/README.md

 </p>

 <p align="center">
-  A daemon tool to monitor the status of multiple sites without any external libraries like requests or icmp (pings).
+  A daemon tool to monitor the status and response time of multiple sites without any external libraries like requests or ICMP (pings).
 </p>

 <br><br>

 ## Features

-A monitoring daemon that reads in a list of hosts and ports to ping them and get response time in CSV format.
+A monitoring daemon that reads in a list of hosts and ports to ping and records the response time in CSV format.

 - Uses socket-level pinging 🔌
 - Asynchronous, non-blocking pings on the list of defined hosts and ports 🚀